rishihhp/wequo/docs/ONBOARDING.md

 #### 3. Port Conflicts

-- Change ports in script files if 5000/5001 are in use
+- Change port in app.py if 5000 is in use
 - Update environment variables accordingly

 #### 4. Permission Errors